LucieMrc/GreenScreenStudio/ancienne salle fond vert/README.md

-# 🚧🚧 SalleFondVert_Controller 🚧🚧
+# SalleFondVert_Controller

 **On how to use with almost full autonomy the light fixtures controller in the green screen studio, going tablet (OSC) > computer (Chataigne) > light fixtures (DMX).**

 ![Plan de fire'](./images/planFeu.png)

-The complete DMX patch of the current light fixtures installation of the green screen studio, with each parameter of the each fixture DMX adress can be found in the pdf `complete light patch`.

-<details> <summary> How to use the fixtures control tablet </summary>
+## How to use the fixtures control tablet

 ### A. Interface